trewqpoiuuy/On-The-Origin/Resources/ReadMe.txt

 		a: the value to be subtracted from; can be used alone if the absolute value of a single long long int is needed.
 		b: the value to subtract by.
 		-
-		Output: the absolute value of a-b.
+		Output: long long int, the absolute value of a-b.
 		-
 		Note: this function was created to avoid some problems present in the standard abs function, primarily that it can cause overflows when dealing with unsigned ints.
 _______________________